PixxieBot/docs/docs/features/hangry-games.md

 May the odds be ever in your flavor!

-## How to play?
+## How to start a game?

-placeholder
+Use `/hangrygames new` command in the channel you want to start the game, an embed will be posted for the users to join

 {% hint style="info" %}
-Info about burger master role
+Want to allow others to manage all Hangry Games in your server but don't want to give them moderator permissions?
+Make a role called burger master and assign them.
 {% endhint %}

+## How to join?

+Click on the Join button on the embed displayed and wait for the fun to begin!

-## about hangrygames custom role
+## Hangrygames custom role

+Use the command `/hangrygames role [role]` to start a game instantly including all the users in the role!

-{% hint style="info" %}
+{% hint style="warning" %}
-placeholder, info about it's a premium feature
+This is a premium feature, check out premium [here](https://pixx.ie)
 {% endhint %}